symfony-doge/veslo/README.md

                                ------------> INDEXED
 ```

-There are a set of log files suited for debugging an each workflow transition.
+There is a set of log files suited for debugging an each workflow transition.
 `var/logs` contains:

 | Log file | Description |